weilandia/coding-for-managers/ruby/lecture-notes.md

 `> Math.sqrt(9)`

+**What is a method/function?**

+A method or function is a series of operations that is bundled into a container.
+Usually, a method has inputs and outputs (some data goes in, gets manipulated, and is returned), but sometime it has neither.
+In that case, the function/method may have what are known as side effects.
+A side effect may be a change in another part of your system or maybe just a text output to the command-line or console.

+`>def method_name(argument_name)`

 **What is an object and what is OOP?**
 Have you tried `Math.sqrt(9)`.
 Math is what is called an Object and `.sqrt()` a Method.
 An object is a data structure that contains **properties** and **methods**.
 A method is a function.
 Some methods are already built in ruby (like sqrt()) but you can also build some yourself!